Deducteam/lambdapi/USER_MANUAL.md

 ### An experimental proof system

-Finally,  let us note that `lambdapi` is to be considere (at least for now) as an experimental proof system based on the λΠ-calculus modulo rewriting.
+Finally, let us note that `lambdapi` is to be considered (at least for now) as an experimental proof system based on the λΠ-calculus modulo rewriting.
 It is aimed at exploring (and experimenting with)  the many possibilities offered by rewriting, and the associated notion of conversion.
 In particular, it leads to